appdev-lessons/sinatra-rps/content.md

 LTI{Load Sinatra RPS assignment}(https://grades.firstdraft.com/launch)[S9ymPy6WCsn18gLbByVbZQ7k]{vfdtzJb5bLYqYwuqgeRKpc5d}(10)[Sinatra RPS Project]

 Then, fork the repository and create your codespace.
+Revisit [the Hello World lesson if you need a refresher on forking, opening a codespace, and using `rake grade`](https://learn.firstdraft.com/lessons/106-hello-world).

 ## Starter code